Efficacy of KL1333 in Adult Patients With Primary Mitochondrial Disease (FALCON)

 The primary objective of the Phase 2 FALCON study is to evaluate the efﬁcacy of KL1333 on selected disease manifestations of primary mitochondrial disease following 48 weeks of treatment.
 This objective involves evaluating the efﬁcacy of KL1333 versus placebo on fatigue symptoms and impacts on daily living as well as on functional lower extremity strength and endurance.
 Additionally, the study evaluates the safety and tolerability of KL1333.

-The FALCON study is currently active in Denmark and the UK.
-Additional sites will be activated throughout Europe and the US.
+The FALCON study is currently active in Denmark, France, Spain, Belgium, the US, and the UK.
 Please click the button above to see study locations.

 The FALCON study is investigating whether the study medicine, KL1333, improves fatigue levels and physical abilities of people living with mitochondrial disease.
 We are also evaluating the tolerability of the study medicine.
 For this study, the effects of KL1333 are compared with those from a placebo (a pill that looks like the study medicine but contains no active medicine).
 The study medicine (or placebo) is a tablet that is taken twice daily during the treatment period of 48 weeks.